Christian Council of Korea

-The Christian Council of Korea (CCK, 한국기독교총연합회) is a national evangelical alliance, member of the World Evangelical Alliance.
-The CCK is one of the alliances of churches in South Korea, comprising 69 denominations and 20 Christian organizations, which together represent over 12 million people.
+The Christian Council of Korea (CCK, 한국기독교총연합회) is a national evangelical alliance in South Korea, member of the World Evangelical Alliance.
+It has 61 denominations and 20 Christian organizations, which together represent over 12 million people.
 The organization's purpose is to study, confer, and work together for the accomplishment of the Christian Church's earthly mission, while maintaining the individuality of its members.
 The president is Pastor Ko Kyung-hwan, who serves as the senior pastor of Sungrak Full Gospel Church and the General Superintendent of the Pentecostal General Assembly of the Korean Assemblies of God.

 History

 The Christian Council of Korea (CCK) is a coalition organization established in 1989 by conservative and evangelical denominations in South Korea.
 It was founded under the leadership of Pastor Han Kyung-jik, who served as the chairman of the preparatory committee.
 The organization emerged as a response to the progressive National Council of Churches in Korea (NCCK), which had criticized the South Korean church’s anti-communist stance, leading to the formation of a conservative and evangelical alliance.

 Since its inception, the CCK has been involved in activities such as volunteer work, heresy evaluations, the defense of traditional conservative ethics, North Korean missions, and humanitarian aid.
 However, from the 2000s onward, it increasingly pursued conservative political influence.
 Internal conflicts have since intensified, causing a steady decline in its influence.
 Once considered the leading representative body of conservative Christianity in South Korea, the CCK has now lost much of its representative status.